arnauddhaene/CElegansDev/README.md

 This repository contains the relevant code for the ImageJ PlugIn enabling users to approximate surface evolution of C. Elegans embryonic cells over time.

+A supplementary volume evolution PlugIn was also developed for the specified data.
+It uses 3D Region Growing and different Preprocessing and Seed Selection techniques that are more fitted for the 3D data.
+Please find it in the [3D branch](https://github.com/arnauddhaene/CElegansDev/tree/3D).

 ## Installation

 To install the PlugIn, one must simply download the entire repo and copy the files into a Java project.
 The Java project must have the relevant `plugins.config` and `build.xml` files as described in the earlier weeks of the **Bioimage Informatics BIO-410** course.